Your web browser is out of date.

 6. the overall cost penalty of supplementary downstream nutrient and residual COD removal, if required.

 Since flux does not appear to be a function of loading, the anaerobic MBR option as with the classical treatment becomes more viable at higher loadings.
 This arises from a combination of the calorific value (CV) of the methane generated (1) and the reduction in process aeration (2), both of which are roughly linearly related to the COD (as is the proportional reduction in sludge (3)).
-The OPEX penalty (4), for a pumped sMBR, roughly equates to the permeability, whereas the CAPEX penalty is inversely proportional to the flux.
+The OPEX penalty (4), for a pumped sMBR, roughly equates to the filtration resistance (or inverse permeability), and the CAPEX penalty is inversely proportional to the flux (i.e. prportional to the installed membrane area).

-It is because of the significant OPEX penalty that there has been recent interest in the immersed configuration (the aniMBR), which consumes less energy for permeation and for which scouring can potentially be provided by the generated biogas.
+The significant OPEX penalty of AnMBRs has led to some interest in the immersed configuration (the AniMBR), which consumes less energy for permeation and for which scouring can potentially be provided by the generated biogas.
 Pilot-scale studies of this configuration, along with data from full-scale installations, suggest that aniMBR fluxes are generally in the range 410 LMH depending on the feedwater quality.
 There is also some indication from iHF studies that backflushing may significantly increase the sustainable flux.

-There is a wealth of academic research into anMBR.
+There is a wealth of academic research into anMBR technology.
 Examples of commercial technologies include:

 iMBR: ADI (EvoquaXylem, US)